stevenjlho/leetcode/solutions/24. Swap Nodes in Pairs/README.md

 ## Intuition

-The core idea is to traverse the list and swap each pair of nodes.
-The task is performed iteratively, ensuring that each adjacent pair of nodes is swapped while maintaining the list's overall structure.
+The key strategy is to use pointers to rearrange the links between nodes without altering the data within them.

 ## Approach

 1. If the list has fewer than two nodes (`head` is null or `head.next` is null), return the head as no swapping is needed.
-2. Initialize a dummy node to simplify the handling of the head node and ensure a consistent approach for all node pairs.
+2. Create a dummy node to simplify the handling of edge cases.
-3. Setting up `prevNode` at the dummy node and `curNode` at the head prepares for the iterative traversal and swapping.
-4. Traverse and Swap Pairs: While there are at least two nodes left to process (`curNode` and `curNode.next` are not null):
+3. Initialize `prevNode` to point to `dummyNode`, as a tracker or anchor that always points to the node just before the current pair of nodes that are being processed for swapping.
+4. Initialize `curNode` to point to `head`, as the first node of the pair that is being swapped.
+5. As long as `curNode` and `curNode.next` are not null (ensuring there are two nodes to swap), proceed with the swapping logic.
-    - Update `prevNode.next` to point to `curNode.next`, effectively moving the second node of the pair ahead.
+    - Set `prevNode.next` to `curNode.next`, linking `prevNode` to the second node of the current pair.
-    - Set `curNode.next` to the node after its pair (skip one node)
+    - Set `curNode.next` to the node following its pair (effectively skipping one node), which detaches the first node of the pair from its original next node.
-    - Link the second node of the pair (`prevNode.next` now first) back to `curNode`, completing the swap.
+    - Link the second node of the pair back to `curNode`, completing the swap by setting `prevNode.next.next` to `curNode`.
+    - Move `prevNode` to `curNode`, positioning it before the next pair to be swapped.
-    - Move `prevNode` to `curNode` and advance `curNode` to `curNode.next` to continue the traversal through the list.
+    - Advance `curNode` to its next node, moving to the next pair.
-5. Return `dummyNode.next`, which points to the new head of the swapped list.
+6. Return `dummyNode.next`, which points to the new head of the swapped list.

 ## Complexity